DeanLemans/deanlemans.github.io/content/Current_Projects/software verdieping game.md

 > ![[../assets/github release.png]]

 > [!Map]- Week 4:
->- sick: but I'm begining to move my site to using [Quartz](https://github.com/jackyzha0/quartz)
+>- sick: but I'm beginning to move my site to using [Quartz](https://github.com/jackyzha0/quartz)

 > [!Map]- Week 5:
->- finished moving my site to new framework
+>- finished moving my site to new framework, and uploading this to my site.
 >- implemented basic bounce to game
 >![[../assets/bounce script.png]]
 >- updated [Godot to version 4.4.1](https://godotengine.org/article/maintenance-release-godot-4-4-1)